mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 19:15

 And the second type of zazen is, that we remove the roots of the weeds and even the seeds from the ground.
 Weeds no longer grow.
-They are completely free from the samsaric world in the Six Realms of Existence: hell, hungry ghost, fighting spirit, animal spirit, human beings, heavenly beings.
+We are completely free from the samsaric world in the Six Realms of Existence: hell, hungry ghost, fighting spirit, animal spirit, human beings, heavenly beings.

 But unfortunately, we weed out perfectly on the ground only of *our own property*, and we cherish a feeling of having reached the final goal.
 In other words, by way of having done our final goal, [we] spent our whole life without considering others’ life.

 So by the practice of zazen, it’s possible to weed out even the seeds completely, and the weeds no longer grow.
 Some Buddhism says that means that if you attain enlightenment, which is the highest level of spiritual life, then at that time it’s not necessary to come back to the human world; you can stay constantly in heaven. *Arhats* and many saints in the history of Buddhism showed us [this], they experienced it.
 That’s why one of the four results of Buddhist practice, what the *arhat* does, is the highest spirit of spiritual life, which enables you never to come back to [being a] human being, the samsaric world.
 This is *arhat* practice.